wetw0rk/Sickle/README.md

 Currently sickle can assist in the following.

+- Converting assembly instructions to machine code (opcodes)
+- Executing bytecode, including generated payloads
+- Formatting opcodes for a target language
+- Bad character identification
-- Shellcode Generation
+- Linear disassembly
 - Diffing
-- Bad Character Identification
-- Shellcode Execution
-- Disassembly
-- Shellcode Extraction

-**WARNING**: Sickle is currently undergoing massive changes to support shellcode generation.
-For a stable version, please use the latest release.

 ## Shellcode Generation

 Sickle supports shellcode generation via the [Keystone Engine](https://www.keystone-engine.org/).
 Due to this being a newly added feature, payload support is limited.
+However, the goal is to add a basic reverse shell for each architecture and platform.

 ![alt text](./docs/screenshots/generation.gif)

 ## Diffing

-This functionality of sickle was originally implemented to aid me in understanding public shellcode stubs.
-When assembly diffing is performed the diff will occur on both the assembly and opcode level individually.
+Sickle includes a "diffing" module initially designed for analyzing shellcode stubs.
+The original "asm" mode performs linear disassembly diffs at both the assembly language and opcode levels separately.

 ![alt text](./docs/screenshots/diff_shellcode.png)

-Additionally, sickle supports multiple modes in which to perform the diff and can be useful even outside of shellcode development.
-Notably sickle currently supports both Windows and Linux for all modules not just diffing.
+In addition, Sickle offers various modes for performing diffs, making it useful beyond shellcode development.

 ![alt text](./docs/screenshots/hexdump_diff.png)

 ## Shellcode Execution

-A task you may find yourself doing repeatedly is testing your shellcode.
-These steps normally involve:
+One common task you may often perform is testing your shellcode.
+This process typically involves the following steps:

-1. Compiling assembly language
+1. Compile the assembly language code.
-2. Extracting shellcode into the proper format for your respective wrapper
+2. Extract the shellcode and format it appropriately for your chosen wrapper.
-3. Compiling the wrapper
+3. Compile the wrapper.
-4. Executing it
+4. Execute the wrapper.

-Although these steps may not seem like a lot they add up when you do them over and over until you get your expected outcome.
-Sickle takes care of placing the shellcode into a wrapper for quick testing and works on both Windows and Unix systems.
+Although these steps may seem minor, they can become time-consuming when done repeatedly.
+Sickle simplifies the process by automatically wrapping shellcode for quick testing, and the "run" module currently supports both Windows and Unix systems.

 ![alt text](./docs/screenshots/r.png)

 ## Disassembly

-Sickle can also take a binary file and convert the extracted opcodes (shellcode) to machine instructions (assembly).
-Keep in mind this works with raw binary only and disassembly is currently only done in a linear fashion.
+Sickle can also convert a binary file into extracted opcodes (shellcode) and then translate those into machine instructions (assembly).
+Note that this process only works with raw binary files and currently performs disassembly in a linear fashion.

 ![alt text](./docs/screenshots/disassemble.png)

-Shown above the module disassembles a reverse shell designed by Stephen Fewer to assembly.
+In the example shown above the "disassemble" module disassembles a reverse shell designed by Stephen Fewer to assembly.

 ## Shellcode Extraction

-Shellcode extraction was the first module or rather functionality for sickle as opcodes are interpreted differently depending on the wrapper you are using.
-You cannot expect JavaScript to store and interpret shellcode the same way a C program would.
+Shellcode extraction was the first module, or rather, the core functionality for Sickle, as opcodes are interpreted differently depending on the wrapper used.
+JavaScript, for example, does not store and interpret shellcode in the same way as a C program would.

 ![alt text](./docs/gifs/format.gif)